Landscapes-Reimagined/Create-Forge-Frontier/patch_notes.md

 - Moved all Quests into Ad Astra Progression
 ### Forge Rocket
 - Moved all Quests into Ad Astra Progression
+### End Remastered
+- Adjusted Recipe Quests to use new End Remastered Items
 ### Imcomplete Quests
 - Made all incomplete quest pages invisible to make quests less overwhelming
 ---